 After slicing all the meat, I put it in a bowl and continued with the rest of the ingredients.

-Bacon will be the first ingredient in the recipe because we will start melting it, so cut it into small pieces to melt easier and faster.
+Bacon will be the first ingredient in the recipe because we will start melting it.
+So cut it into small pieces to melt easier and faster.
 As you can see, I use bacon with as little meat as possible, not at all if possible, so it will melt almost completely.

 After chopping the onions and garlic, I will chop them as small as possible so they will disappear in the stew, leaving only their taste.

-To get the perfect taste, I will first melt the smoked bacon, cut into small cubes, over medium to low heat in my cast iron dutch oven, so that the bacon does not burn, stirring constantly.
+To get the perfect taste, I will first melt the smoked bacon.
+Cut into small cubes, over medium to low heat in my cast iron dutch oven, so that the bacon does not burn, stirring constantly.

 We do this until we notice that the bacon pieces become crispy, meaning they have removed all the fat.
-Now, whoever wants can take out the bacon bits obtained; I left them in the pot because I don’t mind their taste in food; I like them.
+Now, whoever wants can take out the bacon bits obtained.
+I left them in the pot because I don't mind their taste in food; I like them.

 We raise the temperature to medium-high and add the meat cut into strips to fry a little in the lard and get a little colour.